KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

    them in the overall app's GUI.
 How is this acomplished in an autonomous way?

-   Solution: Feature Based Route Management (via the pluggable feature-u-state-router routeAspect) ??link
+   Solution: Feature Based Route Management (via the pluggable feature-u-state-router routeAspect) ??link-to-external-package

-1. ?? facilitate single-source-of-truth within a feature's implementation
+1. ??$$$ facilitate single-source-of-truth within a feature's implementation

 1. Simplified App Startup